 Paul’s investment in Timothy made a difference in both of their lives.
 Paul came to view Timothy as “my true son in the faith” (1 Timothy 1:2).

 He was able to commend him to others: “I have no one else like Timothy, who genuinely cares about your welfare.
 All the others care only for themselves and not for what matters to Jesus Christ.
 But you know how Timothy has proved himself.
 Like a son with his father, he has served with me in preaching the Good News” (Philippians 2:20-22).

-My prayer this week – Heavenly Father, you’ve blessed me so I can be a blessing to others.
-Who in my life would you have me mentor?
-Will you give me the courage to live my faith vibrantly before others?
+My prayer this week—Heavenly Father, you’ve blessed me so I can be a blessing to others.
+Will you give me the courage to live my faith vibrantly before, and with, others?